ConvoCortex/convocortex-stt/README.md

 ## Acknowledgments

-This project builds on top of the RealTimeSTT ecosystem and uses faster-whisper/ctranslate2 under the hood.
+This repository uses the same general stack as the RealTimeSTT ecosystem, but the runtime loop in this project is custom and lives in `stt.py`.
+The main transcription path here is built around PyAudio, Silero VAD, and faster-whisper/ctranslate2.

 ## License